-Test-retest reliability of the functional mobility assessment (FMA)
+Test-retest reliability of the functional mobility assessment (FMA) A pilot study

 PURPOSE: Functional mobility is necessary to perform activities of daily living and for community participation for everyone, but especially important for persons with disabilities (PWD).
 Therefore, functional mobility requires reliable measurement of consumer satisfaction and functional changes.
 The functional mobility assessment (FMA) instrument is a self-report outcomes tool designed to measure effectiveness of wheeled mobility and seating (WMS) interventions for PWD.
 This study examined the test-retest reliability of the FMA, and the stability of self-reported performance items.